 We have produced immigration programs with many different schools and community partners, each program designed to meet the particular student needs.
 Students participate in a one to three month residencies at schools and in our studios.
 Students create their audio stories through integrated arts curricula with teaching artists from several arts disciplines, including theater, writing, music, and technology.
 Students write poems and stories, read their stories out loud, write songs from their words, create sound effects to enhance their stories, and record and create a final audio piece.
 Our team also helps students create audio stories by selecting topics, conducting interviews, writing and recording narration, and editing and mixing their audio pieces.

-Stories of Arrival: Youth Voices is a community partnership project between Foster High School, Jack Straw Cultural Center, the Institute for Poetic Medicine in Palo Alto, CA, and KBCS 91.3 FM.
-Project Feast is this year's special project partner for Our Table of Memories: Food and Poetry of Spirit, Homeland, and Tradition.
+Stories of Arrival: Youth Voices is a community partnership project between Foster High School, Jack Straw Cultural Center, and the Institute for Poetic Medicine in Palo Alto, CA.

 Poet and project director Merna Ann Hecht, ELL teacher Carrie Stradley, and Jack Straw's team of artists worked with Foster High School English Language Learners, helping them tell their stories in English through poetry.
 In this year's project, students created poems drawn from their memories of food in the homelands.
 Jack Straw's vocal coaches helped students read their poems out loud in the classroom.
 The students then recorded their poems in the Jack Straw studios where the students received individual vocal coaching, provided each other with feedback, and helped the engineers with the recording process.

-Students in our 2015-16 project came from Burma, El Salvador, Ethiopia, Guatemala, India, Iran, Iraq, Mexico, Nepal, Somalia, Thailand, and Vietnam.
-The Stories of Arrival project culminated with an anthology, audio CDs, and this web page.
+Students in our 2017-18 project came from Kenya, Eritrea, Nepal, Ethiopia, Myanmar/Burma, Bhutan, Morocco, Vietnam, Honduras, Philippines, Afghanistan, Somalia, Mexico, China, Congo, and Thailand.
+The Stories of Arrival project culminated with an anthology and this web page.

 Foster High School is the only high school in the most linguistically diverse school district in the nation, according to The New York Times.
 The students are immigrants and refugees from across the globe.
 All have left behind members of their family on their journey here.
 They will most likely be the first in their families to graduate from high school.